brombaut/Algorithms-And-Stuff/practical-statistics-for-data-scientists/README.md

 ### Key Terms

+- **Mode**

-- **Mode**: The most commonly occuring category or value in a data set.
+  The most commonly occuring category or value in a data set.

+- **Expected value**

-- **Expected value**: When the categories can be associated with a numeric value, this gives an average value based on a category's probability of occurence.
+  When the categories can be associated with a numeric value, this gives an average value based on a category's probability of occurence.

+- **Bar Charts**

-- **Bar Charts**: The frequency or proportion for each category plotted as bars.
+  The frequency or proportion for each category plotted as bars.

+- **Pie Charts**

-- **Pie Charts**: The frequency or proportion for each category plotted as wedges in a pie.
+  The frequency or proportion for each category plotted as wedges in a pie.

 ### Key Ideas